SAN ANTONIO – The transition from Piraeus, Greece, to the Alamo City might seem like a culture shock to some but not to Panos Vlachogiannakos.

 His appetite isn’t limited to food.
 Vlachogiannakos also has a hunger for breaking school records at the University of the Incarnate Word.

-So far this year, he’s broken the 500, 1,000, and mile records, and he takes pride in being humble while making history.
+Vlachogiannakos takes pride in being humble while making history.

 “He’s very modest and people gravitate towards him because he works hard,” Walker said.
-“I’ve worked with thousands of athletes over the last 40 plus years and he’s the hardest working best athlete I’ve ever coached and he’s a good role model for the people and he’s very encouraging for his teammates as well.”
+“I’ve worked with thousands of athletes over the last 40-plus years, and he’s the hardest working best athlete I’ve ever coached and he’s a good role model for the people and he’s very encouraging for his teammates, as well.”

-Vlachogiannakos said he hopes to one day swim for the Greek National Team — perhaps at the 2028 Olympic Games.
 However, for now, he said his primary focus is becoming the first UIW swimmer to qualify for the NCAA Division I National Championship meet.
-Last year he was close to making history.

-“I missed the NCAA’s by one and a half seconds but I had a huge improvement in my time,” Vlachogiannakos said.
-“Who knows I might get it this year.
+“I missed the NCAA’s by one-and-a half seconds, but I had a huge improvement in my time,” Vlachogiannakos said.
+“Who knows?
+I might get it this year.
 Why not?
-I’m working really hard, I think I have the capability to do it, and I want to be the first to do it.”
+I’m working really hard.
+I think I have the capability to do it, and I want to be the first to do it.”